rage/java-programming/data/part-4/1-introduction-to-object-oriented-programming.md

 Create a class named `Whistle`.
 Add the variable `private String sound` to the class.
 After that, create the constructor `public Whistle(String whistleSound)`, which is used to create a new whistle that's given a sound.

+Then create the method `public void sound()` that prints the whistle's sound.

 <!-- ```java
 Pilli sorsapilli = new Pilli("Kvaak");
 Pilli kukkopilli = new Pilli("Peef");